Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 For the original image, the model will extract patches through convolutional layers, then flatten the patches and add positional encodings.

-A quick review of the convolution operation:
+A brief review of convolution operations:

 Note that convolution will actually be performed across the three RGB channels to extract features.